sosiristseng/sosiristseng.github.io/docs/system/applications/developement/vscode.md

     yay -S visual-studio-code-bin
     ```

-    The open source version (sourced directly from the GitHub repo) is avaiable in the community repository.
+    The open source version (sourced directly from the GitHub repo) is available in the community repository.

     ```sh
     sudo pacman -S code